Read Fees, Taxes, and Surcharges of Global IT Communications, Inc.

 Federal Subscriber Line Charge

-The Federal Subscriber Line Charge (FSLC), also known by other names including the End User Common Line (EUCL) charge, this is a monthly charge allowed by the FCC.
-It is designed to help local telephone companies recover a portion of the costs associated with providing long distance carriers with access to the local phone network.
+The Federal Subscriber Line Charge (FSLC), also known by other names including the End User Common Line (EUCL) charge, is a monthly charge allowed by the FCC.
+It is designed to help local telephone companies recover a portion of the costs associated with providing long-distance carriers with access to the local phone network.
 This rate is applied on a per-line basis.

 Federal Excise Tax